Welcome to Pure FX’s latest update of the pound to US dollar interbank exchange rate.

 This tells you when it’s a favourable time to exchange pounds to US dollars, for your money transfer!

-Sterling jumps versus the greenback!
-The pound to US dollar interbank exchange rate has hit its highest in 1 week today, or since February 19th, at 1.4046.
+Sterling leaps versus the greenback!
+The pound to US dollar interbank exchange rate has hit 1.4049 today, just a whisker below its highest in 10 days, or since February 5th.

 Get a free pound to US dollar exchange rate quote